Frankfurt corridor into the US

 Precision in Frankfurt.
 Process avoidance in New York.

-Why Frankfurt principals arrive here.
+Why Frankfurt owners arrive here.

 The Frankfurt business is real.
 Standing in the Rhine-Main industrial-financial cluster, the Mittelstand B2B base, or the engineering-commercial supplier tier has been earned over decades of delivery, DIN and ISO certification, and quiet compounding inside German and European procurement.
 Revenue is validated.
 The decision is made to put weight into the US market.
 A US subsidiary opens, a US acquisition closes, a US tier-one customer is approached, or a portfolio company begins its American commercialisation.
 The first ninety days do not match the model.
 US procurement meetings happen.
 US follow-up goes cold.